InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 *   The **US State Specific sections** provide a way to meet state privacy law requirements.
 They have been developed to comply with the relevant state privacy laws.
 The signals in each section, when decoded, can be evaluated for compliance in light of the relevant state laws.

-Every string consists of at least one section, but each section may contain multiple sub-sections.
-Sub-sections are used to indicate values representing bespoke requirements under various laws and regulations.
+Every string consists of at least one section, but each section may contain multiple subsections.
+Subsections are used to indicate values representing bespoke requirements under various laws and regulations.
 For example, while US state privacy laws typically allow for processing unless an opt-out signal has been received, there are different levels of consent required for processing sensitive personal information or children’s data.
-Sub-sections allow for these nuances to be captured within the consent string.
+Subsections allow for these nuances to be captured within the consent string.

 #### 1.4.2 How new section specifications are added <a name="1.4.2"></a>

 The Global Privacy Working Group is responsible for authoring technical specifications for new sections when there is a need to communicate user preferences relevant to specific markets.

-Upcoming additions include new sections for U.S. states that have enacted comprehensive data privacy laws, as well as a section designed to help organizations comply with India's Digital Personal Data Protection Act (DPDPA).
+Upcoming additions include new sections for US states that have enacted comprehensive data privacy laws, as well as a section designed to help organizations comply with India's Digital Personal Data Protection Act (DPDPA).

 ## 2. Publisher/Advertiser (Digital Property Owners) Guidelines <a name="2"></a>
 This section details the overall guidelines that digital property owners should typically follow when implementing the GPP.

 ### 2.1 About Consent Management Platforms (CMPs) <a name="2.1"></a>

 A Consent Management Platform (CMP) is used to manage transparency and consent preferences signaled by the end user.
 The CMP captures and manages the transparency and consent information from a user.
-The CMP also surfaces this information to vendor technologies operating as part of the publisher’s digital property and supply chain.
-The CMP acts as an intermediary between the publisher, end user, and vendors.
+The CMP also surfaces this information to vendor technologies operating as part of the publisher or advertiser's digital property and supply chain.
+The CMP acts as an intermediary between the publisher/advertiser, end user, and vendors.

-The publisher may implement a CMP in two ways:
+The digital property owner may implement a CMP in two ways:

 1.  **Build**: Develop an in-house CMP

 2.  **Outsource**: Rely on the service of a commercial CMP

-Regardless of the choice to build or outsource the CMP, Publishers should be aware of the sections in the GPP that include additional CMP requirements such as registration.
-Publishers who choose to develop an in-house CMP should also refer to the [CMP Guidelines](#3-cmp-guidelines) section of these guidelines.
+Regardless of the choice to build or outsource the CMP, digital property owners should be aware of the sections in the GPP that include additional CMP requirements such as registration.
+Digital property owners who choose to develop an in-house CMP should also refer to the [CMP Guidelines](#3-cmp-guidelines) section of these guidelines.

 ### 2.2 Deciding which sections to support <a name="2.2"></a>

-Publishers may operate in one or multiple jurisdictions where there is a need to provide their users with transparency and choice.
+Digital property owners may operate in one or multiple jurisdictions where there is a need to provide their users with transparency and choice.
 The GPP includes support for multiple jurisdictions including the EU, Canada, and multiple US states.
 For the most up-to-date list of jurisdictions that the GPP supports, see the [Section Information](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md) portion of the specification.

-Publishers should consult their business and legal teams to determine which sections of the GPP they should support.
+Digital property owners should consult their business and legal teams to determine which sections of the GPP they should support.
 They should also consult their CMPs (if using a commercial CMP) to determine which sections the CMP is ready to support.
-Last, publishers should work with their vendor partners to understand which sections their partners are ready to support.
+Last, digital property owners should work with their vendor partners to understand which sections their partners are ready to support.

 ## 3. CMP Guidelines <a name="3"></a>